SergiGuasch/Projects/Data Analysis/Final Project/Final project.md

 The results from this Sentiment Analysis are that the trend of the reviews looks positive from a general point of view.
 Also, we have compared the results of this Sentiment Analysis with the mean of the reviews that the users have done.

-## 9 Token words
+## 9 Lexical analysis

-Finally, we have been created a list of the most used words in the reviews, excluding non stop words, and visualizing the results in Tableau.
+Finally, we have been created a list of tokens, the most used words in the reviews.
+We also exclude the non stop words, and visualizing the results in Tableau.

 ## 10 Conclusions